planetscale/docs/content/news/team-profile-lori-raunaq.md

 L: *Starts singing the song*
 L: Can I just say that Eddie Vedder is super hot.
 R: He plays the uke pretty nicely too.
 L: I saw Pearl Jam open for the Rolling Stones.
-Just as they were in the middle of their set it was pouring rain and man... there’s nothing hotter than Eddie Vedder in the rain.
+Just as they were in the middle of their set it was pouring rain and man... there’s nothing hotter than a wet Eddie Vedder.
 It was pretty spectacular.
 R: Yeah that’s burned into my memory now.
 L: I love that he’s good friends with Neil Young who's also really cool... well super cool until he cheated on his wife.
 R: What’s your most memorable concert experience?